David Helpling: Other projects

 The video "North Country Dreamland", shot and produced by Malone, was set to "Lifted" from the album The Crossing.
 The video "Radiance", shot and produced by Malone, was set to Helping's music.

 The animated video "You Already Are", produced by Joe Abreu, was set to the track of the same name from the album IN.

+In 2023, Helpling collaborated with the Synthwave band Heartracer on the single Living Like a Ghost, an ambient-synthwave fusion exploring themes of loss and solitude.
+The track features vocals by Kylee Swenson Gordon and was produced and mixed by Helpling at his Deep Exile studio in San Diego.